-Her current research interests include (but are rarely limited) to: Asian North American diasporic literature and theory, twentieth century Canadian literature, minority writers, Post Colonial theory, Critical Race theory, cultural studies, and literary representations of women and ethnic enclaves.
+Her current research questions the positionality of Asian Canadian literature within the broader spectrum of Canadian literature and explores issues of canonization and representation.
+Other research interests include (but are rarely limited) to: Asian North American diasporic literature and theory, twentieth century Canadian literature, minority writers, Post-Colonial theory, Critical Race theory, cultural studies, and literary representations of women and ethnic enclaves.

 Keywords: Asian North American diasporic literature and theory; twentieth century Canadian literature, minority writers; Post Colonial theory; Critical Race theory; cultural studies; literary representations of women and ethnic enclaves.